troutkilroy/RPCBroker.NET/README.md

 # RPCBroker.NET
 RPC framework for .NET

 RPCBroker is a .NET library for creating RPC client and server endpoints using a message broker as transport.
-This release supprts ActiveMQ and RabbitMQ, and can be expanded to support other brokers or pub/sub systems.
+This release supports ActiveMQ and RabbitMQ, and can be expanded to support other brokers or pub/sub systems.
 The client provides async Task based request/response call semantics.
 Serialization is configurable and includes binary JSON and [Protocol buffers](https://github.com/protobuf-net/protobuf-net).

 The library defines a message payload as a class that implements `IRPCBytesPayload` or you provide a byte array along with serialization methods.
 Implementing `IRPCBytesPayload` simplifies serialzation and message type identification for both client and server.
 Two concrete implementations of `IRPCBytesPayload` are provided that you can inherit from:
 ```